 5. The attorney might decide to go back into private practice at a later date.

-As with other parts of retirement, the decision use or not use of the non-practicing ERP requires planning.
+As with other parts of retirement, the decision to use or not use of the non-practicing ERP requires planning.
 It should be remember that any ERP only covers for past acts while the claims made coverage was in force.
-Even if the attorney purchases an ERP, if the attorney continues to practice, they need to secure attorney malpractice coverage.
+Even if the attorney purchases an ERP, if the attorney continues to practice, they need to secure other attorney malpractice coverage.